openconfig/featureprofiles/feature/experimental/gribi/otg_tests/programming_with_reload/README.md

     3. Perform entire device reload.

     4. Redeploy Setup#1 as above.
-If the system is not ready, gRIBI returns UNAVAILABLE till it is ready, and indeed reattempts will be made every 30 seconds with max timeout of 3 minutes.
+If the system is not ready, gRIBI returns UNAVAILABLE till it is ready, and indeed reattempts will be made every 30 seconds with max timeout of 3 minutes as per the client behavior.

+        T0 -> System Up.
+        T1 -> EMSD process bring up (gRPC port up).
+        T2 -> gRIBI registers Service.
+        T3 -> Waiting for gRIBI XR verticals to be up.
+        T4 -> gRIBI accepts Programming (Afer gRIBI XR verticals are in sync), UNAVAILABLE is returned between T2-T4 if not ready.

     5. Shutdown DUT port-2 interface.